Device Configuration provides administrators and technicians with powerful management tools, but what exactly is it? This blog details the basics.

 Device Configuration is where detailed configuration management of Cisco collaboration devices can be performed using pre-defined Templates and Cisco xAPI commands.

-There are however ways of bringing devices into DMA with Locations and Labels assigned using our CSV import features.
+There are ways of bringing devices into DMA with Locations and Labels assigned using our CSV import features.
 This might be worth experimenting with in your lab environment.

 Device Configuration Basics